Camel (band): Musical style

 Camel have been described as a "symphonic prog rock band".
 Predominantly instrumental, Camel's music combines elements from rock, pop, jazz, blues, folk, classical and electronica.
 Though they are not from Canterbury, they have long been associated with the Canterbury scene due to their many historical connections with Caravan and other Canterbury progressive rock musicians.

 Legacy

-Camel have been acknowledged as one of the principal influences on the neo-progressive rock subgenre which emerged in the 1980s and produced Marillion as its most successful band.
+Camel have been acknowledged as one of the principal influences on the neo-prog subgenre which emerged in the 1980s and produced Marillion as its most successful band.
 Former Marillion lead singer Fish said of his first impression of the band: "I thought they were a lot like Camel."